Teeth - open wide - looking after your teeth

 - Store your toothbrush in a clean dry place.

 - Do not share a toothbrush as this can spread germs.

 - Wash your hands after going to the toilet and before using your toothbrush.

 - Choose a wide variety of healthy foods every day.

-- Finish a meal with a drink of water - this washes your teeth and mouth.
+- Finish a meal with a drink of tap water - this washes your teeth and mouth.

-- Where possible choose medicines and cough lollies that are sugar free.
+- Where possible choose medicines that are sugar free.

 - Milk and cheese are tooth-friendly foods.
-They contain minerals, which will help to repair tooth enamel.
+They contain calcium which will help to repair tooth enamel.